 Fortunately, digital tools now make it simple to gain employee feedback on both a large scale and an individual level.

-You could quickly build up feedback polls and pulse surveys that await each employee on their custom dashboard; invite employees to a focus group event through your intranet event calendar; and gauge your employee Net Promoter Score over time with a simple digital form.
+You could quickly build up feedback polls and surveys that await each employee on their custom dashboard; invite employees to a focus group event through your intranet event calendar; and gauge your employee Net Promoter Score over time with a simple digital form.
 Analysing and acting upon gathered feedback will foster a positive culture of transparency, so employees can stay invested and engaged in their role.

 3. Help employees find meaning in their work on a daily basis